albertywu/flowshift/README.md

 - [ ] type-narrowing functions (%checks)
 - [ ] flag unfix-able with a comment
 - [ ] release
-  - [ ] a nice way to run all plugins for a set of flow files
+  - [ ] generate a manifest file that maps flow file -> replacements
   - [ ] docs

 # Run a Plugin